anycable/anycable-rails/docs/getting_started.md

-# Getting Started with AnyCable on Rails
+# AnyCable on Rails

-AnyCable can be used as a drop-in replacement for the Action Cable server in Rails applications.
+AnyCable can be used as a drop-in replacement for Action Cable in Rails applications.
 It supports most Action Cable features (see [Compatibility](./compatibility.md) for more) and can be used with any Action Cable client.
 Moreover, AnyCable brings additional power-ups for your real-time features, such as [streams history support](../guides/reliable_streams.md) and API extensions (see [below](#action-cable-extensions)).

 > See also the [demo](https://github.com/anycable/anycable_rails_demo/pull/2) of migrating from Action Cable to AnyCable.